Use case: Misconceptions

 The format of the use case makes it difficult to describe a large system (e.g. CRM system) in less than several hundred pages.
 It is time-consuming and you will find yourself spending time doing an unnecessary amount of rework.

 Spending much time writing tedious use cases which add no or little value and result in a lot of rework is a bad smell indicating that the writers are not well skilled and have little knowledge of how to write quality use cases both efficiently and effectively.
 Use cases should be authored in an iterative, incremental, and evolutionary (agile) way.
 Applying use case templates does not mean that all the fields of a use case template should be used and filled out comprehensively from up-front or during a special dedicated stage, i.e. the requirement phase in the traditional waterfall development model.

-In fact, the use case formats formulated by those popular template styles, e.g. the RUP's and the Cockburn's (also adopted by the OUM method), etc., have been proved in practice as valuable and helpful tools for capturing, analyzing and documenting complex requirements of large systems.
+In fact, the use case formats formulated by those popular template styles, e.g. the RUP's and the Cockburn's (also adopted by the OUM method), etc., have been proved in practice as helpful tools for capturing, analyzing and documenting complex requirements of large systems.
 The quality of a good use case documentation (model) should not be judged largely or only by its size.
-It is possible as well that a quality and comprehensive use case model of a large system may finally evolve into hundreds of pages mainly because of the inherent complexity of the problem in hand, not because of the poor writing skills of its authors.
+It is possible as well that a quality and comprehensive use case model of a large system may end up into hundreds of pages mainly because of the inherent complexity of the problem in hand, not because of the poor writing skills of its authors.